yoctoalex/eap-lb-lab/README.rst

 .. figure:: _figures/0_25.png

-Protect Essential App Protect Multiple Endpoints
+F5 Essential App Protect with Multiple Endpoints
 #####################

-The following diagram captures the core components of this chapter:
+The following diagram captures the deployment topology of this section:

  .. figure:: _figures/chart_1_0.png

-1. Get Fully Qualified Domain Name (FQDN)
+1. Get a Custom FQDN (Fully Qualified Domain Name)
 ************************************************************************

-To protect mulpitple endpoints (North America and Europe), we, first of all, will need to create the Essential App Protect instance in the F5 Cloud Services portal using FQDN.
-Use Postman and follow the steps below to get FQDN from the Lab service API.
+To protect mulpitple endpoints (North America and Europe), we will first need to create the Essential App Protect instance in the F5 Cloud Services portal.
+This lab contains a unique Lab Service API that generates a custom FQDN for each user of the lab.
+Use Postman and follow the steps below to get a personalized FQDN:

 `a)` Open the “F5 Load Balance and Protect Apps” environment variables by clicking the “Environment Quick Look”, click into the field of the corresponding variable, and type the value of user email in the variable “USER_EMAIL” (click **Enter** after typing the values).
 Do the same for the “USER_PASSWORD”.